mechatronics-RWTH/lexci-2/documentation/01_installation.md

 02. Activate LExCI's virtual environment.
 See above for the command.
-03. Downgrade `pip`, `setuptools`, and `wheel` since newer versions aren't able to process the dependencies of the LExCI framework:
+03. Downgrade `pip`, `setuptools`, and `wheel` since newer versions aren't able to process the dependencies of the LExCI framework.
+Also install the version of NumPy that LExCI needs.

     ```
     python3.9 -m pip install pip==22.0.4
-    pip3.9 install setuptools==58.1.0 wheel==0.38.4
+    pip install setuptools==58.1.0 wheel==0.38.4 numpy==1.26.4
     ```

 04. Navigate to the destination of the repository on your computer and clone it: